-In February 2019, the Compensation Committee reviewed Messrs.
-Berns and Weiss and Ms. Nadler's base salary, and decided to maintain each such officer's base salary at their then-current base salary levels.
-The Compensation Committee also reviewed Mr. Ciardiello's base salary and the Compensation Committee determined to increase Mr. Ciardiello's base salary by approximately 4% to \$375,000.
-Mr. Pavlovsky joined the Company in April 2019 and Mr. Yahes joined the Company in December 2019.
-Each of Messrs.
-Pavlovsky's and Yahes' 2019 salaries were approved by the Compensation Committee, in consultation with the Chief Executive Officer and Chief Human Resource Officer, and was the result of arm's-length negotiations during the hiring process, as well as taking into account comparative market data from our peer group, each of Messrs.
-Pavlovsky's and Yahes' scope of responsibility and leadership within the Company, the competitive landscape in New York City for hiring and retaining technology company executives, and subjective judgments as to the each of Messrs.
-Pavlovsky's and Yahes' qualifications, experience, job responsibilities, prior salary and internal pay equity comparisons.
+In February 2020, the Compensation Committee reviewed and decided to maintain the base salary for named executive officers at their then-current base salary levels.
+Mr. Yahes joined the Company in December 2019 and his 2020 salary was approved by the Compensation Committee, in consultation with the Executive Chairman and the Chief Human Resource Officer, and took into account comparative market data from our peer group, Mr. Yahes' scope of responsibility and leadership within the Company, the competitive landscape in New York City for hiring and retaining technology company executives, and subjective judgments as to Mr. Yahes' qualifications, experience, job responsibilities, prior salary and internal pay equity comparisons.
+In connection with his appointment as Chief Executive Officer, the Compensation Committee approved an increase to Mr. Pavlovsky's base salary to \$700,000 effective April 1, 2020, however, in light of the uncertainty around the impact of the COVID-19 pandemic on the Company's financial performance, Mr. Pavlovsky voluntarily elected to delay the increase in his base salary for a six-month period.

-The table below sets forth the base salaries for our named executive officers other than Mr. Oringer at the end of 2019 (or in the case of Mr. Berns, at the time of his departure).
+The table below sets forth the base salaries for our named executive officers at the end of 2020.

-Named Executive Officer Base Salary at End of 2019
+Named Executive Officer Base Salary at End of 2020

-Steven Berns \$600,000
+Jonathan Oringer \$1

-Steven Ciardiello \$375,000
+Stan Pavlovsky \$700,000

 Jarrod Yahes \$550,000

-Stan Pavlovsky \$600,000
+Steven Ciardiello \$375,000

-Lisa Nadler \$500,000
+Peter Silvio \$500,000

-Lou Weiss \$450,000
+Abraham Muchnick \$400,000